 sudo apt update && sudo apt upgrade

-If your user account does not have sudo privileges, follow the guide to add a user to sudoers on Linux Mint before continuing.
+If your user account does not have sudo privileges, add a user to sudoers on Linux Mint before continuing.

 Install GitHub Desktop on Linux Mint from a .deb Package

-The manual .deb path works well when you want the newest release immediately, need an offline installer, or are running Linux Mint on arm64 or armhf.
-The project keeps its release assets on GitHub Releases.
+The manual .deb path works well when you want the newest release immediately, need an offline installer, or want to pin one package version.
+Linux Mint 22.x and 21.x are amd64 desktop releases, and the project keeps the matching .deb asset on GitHub Releases.

 ARCH=$(dpkg --print-architecture)

-Install the downloaded package with APT so Linux Mint resolves any missing dependencies automatically.
+Keep the same terminal session and install the verified package with APT so Linux Mint resolves any missing dependencies automatically.

 If APT reports dependency problems, repair them with: